Dogg Aliases: All Of Snoop Dogg's Name Changes Over The Years

 In 2009 Snoop changed his name to “Niggarachi” and actually became a producer.
 In fact, Snoop produced an entire album under the Niggarachi name titled Bacc To Tha Chuuch Vol. 1.
 Evidently, Snoop wanted a name that was iconic and strong like 2Pac's Makaveli alias.

-6. Snoop Lion: A Change Of Image, Snoop Becomes A Rastafarian
+6. Snoop Lion: A Change Of Image, Becoming A Rastafarian

 Snoop eventually began smoking weed again and in 2012 he officially changed his stage name for the first time in 14 years.
 Snoop Dogg converted to Rastafarianism and changed his name to Snoop Lion.
 He released an album and a documentary under this name before changing his name once again only one year later (2013).